Song Joong-ki: Endorsements

 Song had endorsed deals in nearly every industry such as healthcare, cosmetic, clothing, food, travel and tourism, telecom, electronics and retail.
 He first appeared in a television commercial of Dunkin' Donuts in May 2008.
 After starring in drama Sungkyunkwan Scandal in 2010, Song became the face of fashion brands EZIO and TBJ, casual clothing brand AD HOC with Min Hyo-rin, sports brand Le Coq Sportif with IU, as well as foods Pizza Etang, a popular pizza in South Korea and Ottogi Snack Ramen.
 In the digital and technology sector, Song was chosen for the brand Xbox 360 Kinect because of his "childlike, innocent, and healthy" image that matches the new hands-free game controller and LG XNote with Shin Min-a in 2011.
 Song was also appointed as the official ambassador of the skincare Tony Moly and FUJIFILM polaroid for two consecutive years.
 Subsequently, he appeared in restaurant brand Sonsoo's advertisement as a prodigy cook alongside Song Seung-heon and Yoon Sang-hyun.
 Song was also chosen as the new model of the dairy brand Seoul Milk.

 Soon after starring in drama The Innocent Man and film A Werewolf Boy in 2012, Blossom Entertainment reported that Song was on his way to become the next CF King with 10 endorsement deals under his belt.
 For two years in a row, he was the main model for the global soda brand Sprite.
 From 2013 to 2016, he was the endorser of the water purifier brand Ruhens.
 In February 2019, Ruhens selected Song as their endorser again.

 Following the release of the pan-Asian hit drama Descendants of the Sun in 2016, Song became the modelling face of more than 30 international and local products.
 The Korea Broadcast Advertising Promotion Corporation (KOBACO) "2016 Consumer Behavior Survey" picked Song as the best model to represent South Korean brands.
 Some of his ad include Baskin Robbins, LG Household & Health Care, KT, Forencos, Jeju Air, Hite Jinro, Cuchen, as well as lucrative Chinese products like Proya with Zhang Ziyi, Tencent, and VIVO.
 Song also worked with Park Bo-gum as brand models for Domino's Pizza and LINE Pay Card.
 In February 2017, Song was announced as the brand ambassador of the online market place "11Street" of SK Planet in Thailand.
 He was paired with Thai actress Mew Nittha on TV, digital, and outdoor ads on the busiest Bangkok Mass Transit System stations in Chit Lom, Siam and Phrom Pong.
-Cheil Tailand reported that it was a successful campaign as its Facebook page exceeded 1 million views upon its launching.
+Cheil Thailand reported that it was a successful campaign as its Facebook page exceeded 1 million views upon its launching.
 In April 2018, Song was revealed as the new endorser of Hyundai LIVART, a Korea-based lifestyle culture company.
 They chose Song as its advertising model only 14 years after actress Kim Nam-joo in 2004.